 · You may submit polished work, or work in the very early stages of development.
 The goal is to leave with feedback that helps you move forward from wherever you are!

 If your group is looking for members, our regional Facebook group and the SCBWI Blueboards are great places to post about it.

 Alternatively, you can attend SCBWI events and connect with members looking for a critique group to join.
-Most events have opportunities to exchange contact information, especially Critique Carousels.
+Most events have opportunities to exchange contact information.

 SCBWI Members Seeking Critique Groups:

-One of the best ways to find a great Critique Group is to attend SCBWI events like Critique Carousels.
-Many groups have formed and added members as a result of getting to know other members at events.
+One of the best ways to find a great Critique Group is to attend our regional events.
+Many groups have formed and added members as a result of getting to know other members.